adawang1024/College_Rankings/datasheet.md

 ## Motivation

-_The questions in this section are primarily intended to encourage dataset creators to clearly articulate their reasons for creating the dataset and to promote transparency about funding interests._

-### For what purpose was the dataset created?

-_Was there a specific task in mind?
+1. **For what purpose was the dataset created?** *(Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
-Please provide a description._
+Please provide a description.)*

+    The dataset was created to audit new college ranking algorithms—specifically Degree Choices and Academic Influence—for potential bias and disproportionate impact on underrepresented institutions.
+It integrates data scraped from these ranking websites with information from the U.S. Department of Education, covering 1278 colleges.
+This standardized dataset enables statistical analysis of ranking discrepancies and helps identify institutional factors associated with adverse impacts.

-### Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
+1. **Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?**

+    The dataset was created by Yiduo Wang, an undergraduate student at Wellesley College at the time of creation, as part of a research project advised by Professor Brian Brubach in the Computer Science Department at Wellesley College.
-### Who funded the creation of the dataset?

-_If there is an associated grant, please provide the name of the grantor and the grant name and number._
+1. **Who funded the creation of the dataset?** *(If there is an associated grant, please provide the name of the grantor and the grant name and number.)*

-### Any other comments?
+    ?

+1. **Any other comments?**

+    None.

 ## Composition

-_Most of these questions are intended to provide dataset consumers with the information they need to make informed decisions about using the dataset for specific tasks.
-The answers to some of these questions reveal information about compliance with the EU’s General Data Protection Regulation (GDPR) or comparable regulations in other jurisdictions._

 ### What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?